nus-cs2113-AY2324S2/ip/docs/README.md

 ### Saving the data

 Alexis automatically saves your tasks in the hard disk after any command that changes the task list.
 There is no need to save manually.

 &nbsp;

 ## FAQ

-**Q:** How do I transfer my data to another computer? </br>
+**Q:** How do I transfer my data to another computer
 **A:** Install the app on the other computer and overwrite the empty data file it creates with the file that contains the data.